Netflix: What’s Hot for Halloween?

 So Netflix doesn’t have the greatest selection of movies (in my opinion – and everyone else’s) but I’ve dug out a few goodies.
 There seems to be slightly more emphasis on gore and carving people up (WHOOP) so apologies to you decent people who enjoy a good ghost story over seeing someone with a paperclip stuck in their eye.
 I’m pretty happy to watch both if I’m honest.
 Do love those paperclips.

 If you do like a little blood served with your paranormal fun, why not swallow your pride and try the 2013 remake of Carrie.
-Chloe Moretz is cute as a button and it’s a decent remake.
+Chloe Moretz is cute as a button and it’s fun for a one time watch.
 There’s also The Amitville Horror remake (2005) which I personally think is better than the original.
-It’s easy-watching fun and Ryan Reynolds looks pretty fucking hot.
-Shirtless for much of the film (with a beard), low slung trousers and wielding an axe – he is quite a sight to behold.
-If at times it feels A LITTLE contrived.
+It’s easy-watching, a bit creepy in places and Ryan Reynolds looks insane.
+Shirtless for much of the film, low slung trousers and wielding an axe – he is quite a sight to behold.